akhilespande/vms-service/README.md

-A quick demo how to publish a jar package and a release to github
+A quick guidelines  how to publish a jar package and a release to github

 **Steps to release jar to github:**